 Interning at Al-Bustan: A Synthesis of My Passions and Interests

-Playing the guitar (top center, next to cellist Kinan Abou-afach)
+Playing the guitar (top center, next to cellist Kinan Abou-afach) with the Philadelphia Arab Music Ensemble |

 I first encountered Al-Bustan when I signed up to play the guitar in the Philadelphia Arab Music Ensemble class at UPenn.
 I was pleasantly surprised to find out that I would be playing with their world-renowned resident musicians, as well as members of the broader Philadelphia community.
 It was even more surprising to know that we would play both canonical and original compositions (such as compositions by cellist Kinan Abou-afach), and perform alongside famous Arab artists, such as Oumeima El Khalil.

-program coordinator Max Dugan and Mazin Blaik (seated)
+Preparing the City Hall exhibit with program coordinator Max Dugan and Mazin Blaik (seated) |

 In addition to the year-long Moffet program, I have also worked with Al-Bustan helping implement various events, which range from exhibits of audiovisual works made by children, to concerts showcasing international stars.
 In fact, many of these events involve our students as primary performers, showcasing their mastery of the materials learned.
 I am glad to help this organization broaden the cultural experiences of the broader Philadelphia community.